wzdflaaa/TAPB/README.md

 # TAPB: An Interventional Debiasing Framework for Alleviating Target Prior Bias in Drug-Target Interaction Prediction

 This repository contains the PyTorch implementation of **TAPB**, which aims to alleviate target prior bias in DTI prediction.
+Full codes will be uploaded soon

 ## Framework